 No. You will be given a waiver extending your registration hold until the due date of the next vaccination.

 If you have concerns about the safety of repeating a dose or series of vaccine, it is possible to have a laboratory test (titer) to confirm immunity for Hepatitis B, Measles, Mumps, or Rubella.
 Some of these tests can be costly.
 Therefore you may choose to have a repeat vaccination.
 (See # 7 below)

 No, it is not.
 It can be costly though.
 Student Health frequently encounters persons who do not have adequate documentation of vaccinations.
 Although vaccinations should not be postponed if records cannot be found, an attempt to locate missing records should be made by contacting previous health-care providers, and searching for personally held records.
 Serologic testing for immunity (Laboratory blood tests) is an alternative to vaccination for certain antigens (e.g. measles, rubella, hepatitis A &B)

 It is best for you to submit your vaccination documentation as soon as possible so that it can be determined that you have met Pre-Entrance criteria.
-Once your records have been reviewed you will receive an email if you do not meet the recommended requirements.
-If your records are incomplete, you will not be able to register for spring semester until they are.
-If your Pre-entrance Health form is not postmarked by august 31st (January 31 for spring semester) you will be subject to a late fee of $100.
+Once your records have been reviewed you will receive an email acknowledging receipt.
+You will also be asked to log into the Healthy Hoos website to ensure that you have met the requirements.
+If you have not, you will be able to review those vaccines/TB screening requirements that you will require.
+If your records are incomplete, you will not be able to register for the next semester until they are.
+If your Pre-entrance Health form is not postmarked by August 31st (January 31 for spring semester) you will be subject to a late fee of $100.